EinCodes/GCC-GSL-GLOBES-CERN-ROOT-DUNE/readme_english.md

 - Operation:
     1. Start the Docker Desktop executable
-    2. Install Visual Studio Code
+    2. Start Visual Studio Code
     3. Access the [Remote Explorer](./assets/sample-03.png) button on the left sidebar
     </br> ![VSCode extension tab](./assets/sample-02.png)
     4. Click the `Attach In New Window` button next to the root_dune container to open the container in a new window